ChereddyBindu123/Voting-app/README.md

 # Voting-app
-Please find below sample code for voting application: https://github.com/ChereddyBindu123/sample-voting-app Building Voting- application using Docker:
+Please find below sample code for voting application: https://github.com/ChereddyBindu123/sample-voting-app Building Voting- application using Docker,

 --make sure that docker is installed in your linux machine or not, if not install the docker using below command:
 # yum install docker*